Updated: July 29, 2021

 However, this does not mean you should engage in hard money.
 It means you should avoid it.

 Generally, hard money loans are considered by people who feel (or actually are) unqualified for conventional business funding.
 Further, other alternatives seem more desirable than hard money loans.
 In the case that someone is unqualified, it simply makes no sense to consider the hard money loan.

 If this is the case, there are other ways that you can get approved for funding.
 Rather than considering the hard money loan you should consider fixing your credit, improving your credit using authorized user tradelines, or seeking the counsel of a credit expert to determine whether or not there are ways to avoid hard money.
 In almost every case we have seen, there are ways to avoid hard money loans.

 Alternatives to Hard Money.

-If, for some reason, you feel you are unqualified for typical or conventional business funding methods, hard money is certainly an option.
-However, and as discussed above, it’s a bad option.
+If for some reason, you feel you are unqualified for conventional business funding methods, hard money is an option.
+However, and as discussed above, it’s usually a bad option.
 An alternative to hard money is an unsecured business line of credit.
 In fact, an unsecured business line of credit (in some cases) is preferable to a conventional business loan.
-If you’re interested in finding out more about an unsecured business line of credit, please contact us.